ManticoreGamesInc/platform-documentation/src/extensions.md

 ## External editors

-There are of course several good editors out there for Lua development, but we suggest one of the following since they have tons of good plugins available for Lua dev.
+There are of course several good editors out there for Lua development, but we suggest one of the following since they have tons of good plugins available.

 | Name                                                         | Details                                             | CORE Autocomplete         | Price
 | ------------------------------------------------------------ | --------------------------------------------------- |-------------------------- |-----------